tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

     Encounters*, because the camera sees only the white stars and not the intense black background.
 From the looks of the photo, the cut patterns were about 18 inches long or so.
-Robert says that these paper cut-outs were probably made into high-contrast 8"x10" positive and negative transparencies for use in the scanner rig.
+Robert says that these paper cut-outs were probably made into high-contrast 8"x10" positive and negative film transparencies for use in the scanner rig.
 (Photo credit: Unknown.
 Photo courtesy of Robert Swarthe)
     ![BobAtWork](Bob%20at%20Work.jpg)